-Lagos Lagoon runs alongside the city and stretches east as far as Epe.
-The lagoon measures over 50 kilometers long and varies in width from 3 to 13 kilometers.
-It is separated from the nearby Atlantic Ocean by a lengthy sand spit and the wetlands at the Lekki Conservation Centre.
+If you’re looking to spend some time away from the hustle and bustle of the city during your stay in Lagos, explore the scenic Lagos Lagoon.
+The lagoon lies on the eastern side of the city and runs alongside the Lagos Island, mainland Lagos and the rest of the city, stretching east as far as the town of Epe.
+It measures over 50 kilometers and varies in width from 3 to 13 kilometers at its widest point.
+It is separated from the nearby Gulf of Guinea in the Atlantic Ocean by a lengthy sand spit and the wetlands, where you will also find the Lekki Conservation Center.

-The city of Lagos itself stretches alongside the lagoon for more than 30 kilometers, from the harbour to the northern suburbs.
-Near the harbour is a large tract of wetlands where you can find the Lekki Conservation Centre.
-Visit the centre to see some of the exotic wildlife that inhabits the lagoon, including crocodiles, monkeys and hundreds of species of birds.
+Discover the wilderness of LagosLagos Lagoon is connected to the Lekki Lagoon, which takes its name from the Portuguese word ‘lekki’ meaning lake, by a channel that passes the town of Epe.
+The lagoon then joins the Atlantic Ocean at the city harbor.
+The city of Lagos itself stretches alongside the water for more than 30 kilometers, from the harbor to the northern suburbs.
+Near the harbor is a large tract of wetlands where you can find the Lekki Conservation Center.
+If you visit the center, you will discover the exotic wildlife that inhabits the area, in and around the lagoon, including crocodiles, monkeys, and hundreds of various bird species.